Maccabean Revolt: Autonomy (160–138 BCE)

-From 152-141 BCE, the rebels achieved a state of informal autonomy akin to a suzerain.
+From 152–141 BCE, the rebels achieved a state of informal autonomy akin to a vassal.
 The land was de jure part of the Seleucid Empire, but continuing civil wars gave the Maccabees considerable autonomy.
 Jonathan was given official authority to build and maintain an army in exchange for his aid.
 During this period, the legitimized armies of Jonathan fought in these civil wars and border struggles to maintain the favor of allied Seleucid leaders.
 The Seleucids did send an army back into Judea during this period, but Jonathan evaded it and refused battle until it eventually returned to the Seleucid heartland.
 In 143 BCE, regent Diodotus Tryphon, perhaps eager to reassert control over the restive province, invited Jonathan to a conference.
 The conference was a trap; Jonathan was captured and executed, despite Jonathan's brother Simon raising the requested ransom and sending hostages.
 This betrayal led to an alliance between the new leader of the Maccabees, Simon Thassi (Hebrew: Simeon), and Demetrius II Nicator, a rival of Diodotus Tryphon and claimant to the Seleucid throne.
 Demetrius II exempted Judea from payment of taxes in 142 BCE, essentially acknowledging its independence.
 The Seleucid settlement and garrison in Jerusalem, the Acra, finally came under Simon's control, peacefully, as did the remaining Seleucid garrison at Beth-Zur.
 Simon was appointed High Priest around 141 BCE, but he did so by acclamation from the Jewish people rather than appointment by the Seleucid king.
 Both Jonathan and now Simon had maintained diplomatic contact with the Roman Republic; official recognition by Rome came in 139 BCE, as the Romans were eager to weaken and divide the Greek states.
-This new Hasmonean-Roman alliance was also worded more firmly than Judas Maccabeus's hazy agreement 22-23 years earlier.
+This new Hasmonean-Roman alliance was also worded more firmly than Judas Maccabeus's hazy agreement 22–23 years earlier.
 Continuing strife between rival Seleucid rulers made a government response to formal independence of the new state difficult.
 New Seleucid King Antiochus VII Sidetes refused an offer of help from Simon's troops while pursuing their mutual enemy Diodotus Tryphon, and made demands for both tribute and for Simon to cede control of the border towns Joppa and Gazara.
 Antiochus VII sent an army to Judea at some point between 139 and 138 BCE under command of a general named Cendebeus, but it was repulsed.